 I am currently the primary supervisor of Mr. Lasse Rauert, a Master’s student in Ecology, Evolution, and Conservation at the University of Potsdam.
 Lasse’s thesis combines macroecological modelling with field experimentation to predict the biological invasion and the ecological impacts of the lionfish (Pterois spp.) in the Mediterranean Sea.

-I am open to supervising or co-supervising Honours and Master’s students interested in a range of topics at the intersection of biodiversity science, data, and conservation, particularly in the following areas:
+I am open to supervising or co-supervising Honours and Master’s students interested in a range of topics at the intersection of conservation science and policy, particularly in the following areas:

 Quantitative and Applied Ecology